-A survey was conducted for a cohort of 15 students studying strategic management as part of an MSc in Management programme at Nottingham Business School, UK.
-All the respondents were graduates in a range of business and non-business subjects, with little or no experience from having worked in business.
-The three learning methods were evaluated by questionnaire, each questionnaire was administered before the students had received their grades for the assignment associated with the learning method.
-The questionnaire (items listed in the Appendix) was based upon Miles, Biggs and Schubert's (1986) skills acquisition questionnaire.
-The survey used twenty two, six-point rating scales, addressing a range of learning outcomes and issues relevant to the Masters programme (Table 1).
+A survey was conducted for a cohort of 28 students studying strategic management in quality as part of an MSc in Postgraduate Scheme in Business and Management at the Hong Kong Polytechnic University, Hong Kong.
+All of the respondents are part-time students and work full time.
+A questionnaire was used to evaluate the three learning methods.
+Each questionnaire was administered before the students had received their grades for their assignment associated with the learning method.
+The questionnaire (please see the appendix) was based upon Miles, Biggs and Schuberts's (1986) skills acquisition questionnaire.
+The survey consists of twenty two questions and used six-point rating scales, addressing a range of learning outcomes and issues related to the Masters programme (Please see table 1)